-Protect your child from secondhand smoke, which increases the risk of heart and lung disease.
+- Protect your child from secondhand smoke, which increases the risk of heart and lung disease.
 Secondhand vapor from e-cigarettes is also harmful.

-> - Keep your child in a belt-positioning booster seat in the back seat until he or she is 4 feet 9 inches (150 cm) tall, usually between 8 and 12 years of age.
+- Keep your child in a belt-positioning booster seat in the back seat until they're 4 feet 9 inches (150 cm) tall.
+Kids usually reach this height when they're 8–12 years old.

-> - Teach your child what to do in case of an emergency, including how and when to call 911.
+- Teach your child what to do in case of an emergency, including how and when to call 911.

-> - Protect your child from gun injuries by not keeping a gun in the home.
+- Protect your child from gun injuries by not keeping a gun in the home.
 If you do have a gun, keep it unloaded and locked away.
 Ammunition should be locked up separately.
 Make sure kids can't get to the keys.

-> - Discuss appropriate touch.
-Explain that certain parts of the body are private and no one should see or touch them.
-Tell your child to come to you if someone asks to look at or touch his or her private parts, is ever asked to look at or touch someone else's, or is asked to keep a secret from you.
+- Discuss appropriate touch.
+Explain that some parts of the body are private and no one should see or touch them.
+Tell your child to come to you if someone asks to look at or touch their private parts, is ever asked to look at or touch someone else's, or is asked to keep a secret from you.

-> These checkup sheets are consistent with the American Academy of Pediatrics (AAP)/Bright Futures guidelines.
+These checkup sheets are consistent with the American Academy of Pediatrics (AAP)/Bright Futures guidelines.